Multiple times a month, I get a call from a seller with the question, can I subdivide my land?

 What Is Subdividing Land?

 Subdividing land is simply taking one parcel of land and dividing it into one or more separate parcels of land.
-Currently, you may have one 5 acre lot with a house and you believe you can subdivide your land to have to separately deed lots with a lot remaining for the current house.
+Currently, you may have one 5-acre lot with a house and you believe you can subdivide your land to have two separate deed lots with a lot remaining for the current house.

 Of course, it gets a bit more complicated there are state and local laws governing whether you can create a subdivision from your current parcel of land.